 Inspired but Doesn't Kill It

 Trying to put myself in the position of someone who hasn't watched the hours of Lifetime movies that I have and I reckon despite being flawed "Inspired to Kill" would entertain.
 Here is a movie with a storyline which isn't too out of the ordinary but nicely puts things in places when it comes to establishing characters.
-So we have the innocent Kara, the kooky Charlie, the quiet Jason, the confident and controlling Paul as well as one I didn't mention in the synopsis, that being Professor Cross who makes a pass at Kara.
-As such as "Inspired to Kill" plays out and people start to die it clearly leads us to suspect that Paul, who is possessive and a little creepy, is the one trying to keep Kara all too himself.
+Those characters include the innocent Kara, the kooky Charlie, the quiet Jason, the confident and controlling Paul as well as one I didn't mention in the synopsis, that being Professor Cross who makes a pass at Kara.
+As such, as "Inspired to Kill" plays out and people start to die it clearly leads us to suspect that Paul, who is possessive and a little creepy, is the one trying to keep Kara all too himself.